gtvincent2000/Eitan-GO/devlog.md

     What I Worked on Today: Today I implemented a working romaji output feature for generated Japanese sentences.
 I moved the formatting logic server-side using the kuromoji tokenizer to avoid browser issues, and built a formatter to improve readability.
                             I also added a toggle that lets users show or hide romaji on demand.

-    What I struggled With: The biggest challenge was diagnosing why romaji wasn’t rendering.
+    What I Struggled With: The biggest challenge was diagnosing why romaji wasn’t rendering.
 It turned out to be an environment issue where Node-only code was mistakenly running in the browser.
                            Once that was resolved, I also had to clean up and debug prop passing and state updates to get the toggle and display working properly.

     What I Learned: I learned how to isolate API errors using try/catch and logs, how to offload heavy processing to the server, and how kuromoji breaks Japanese into tokenized parts for analysis.